one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 and Student Affairs Office (SAO) using the official email address (education@innopolis.ru, 319@innopolis.ru).
 Specify the following:

-Student(s) name(s) involved and their roles;Date and time the case was detected;Course affected by the situation;Short description of the situation.
+1. Student(s) name(s) involved and their roles;
+2. Date and time the case was detected;
+3. Course affected by the situation;
+4. Short description of the situation.
 Please refer to this policy or other policy documents

 which you use to identify the misconduct.